RogetK/ODDET/README.md

     -   These are stored as YAML files with separate sections for identifiers and feature listings This should make integration of new data quicker as little/no code needs to be used to retrieve the data.
+-   Right now YAML file is for bulk retrieval for specified data.
+So the '-f' flag is only used for retrieving a small number of select features.
+However by using the YAML configuration you can specify large groups of features to output with specific identifiers.
+This way you can prune out features from sets that are not needed.

 ```
 oddet.py -m [modality] -e [experiment_no] -f [features]
 ```